 There's no doubt that the way you decorate a home changes when you have children.
 Suddenly, that sharp-corner coffee table has to go, delicate glass vases need to be displayed away from small hands, and furniture has to stand up to the rigors (read: spills and stains) of everyday life.

 That doesn't mean family homes have to compromise on style.
 The properties on family-friendly rental site Kid & Coe are proof that form and function can work hand in hand.
 "We are really choosy when it comes to adding homes to the site," founder Zoie Kingsbery Coe tells MyDomaine.
 "They are all hand-picked because they are family-friendly, in a desirable location for family travel, and because they have a certain sense of style."
-We mined the site's 1000+ listings of homes around the world to discover the best family-friendly design ideas.
-Here's exactly what we learned along the way.
+We mined the site's 1000+ listings and other homes from around the world to discover the best family room design ideas.
+Here are 35 tips we learned along the way.

 Keeping any home pristine is challenging, especially if you have kids.
 Fake a tidier space by styling furniture symmetrically to create a mirror effect.
 It'll always look considered and neat, no matter how many stray toys are on the floor.

 Painting a room white is an easy way to instantly elevate it.
 Update your space by giving a red brick wall or pitched roof a coat of fresh white paint, and pull back the blinds to let the light reflect off the walls.

 Clear Clutter With Easy Storage

 Hide toys and clutter with dual-purpose storage solutions.
 Attractive baskets, storage benches, and hollow stools are just a few ideas.
 This massive woven ottoman provides plenty of hidden storage while doubling as a coffee table in this California family home.